RUSH-LAB/Flash/README.md

 The following results are from a head-to-head comparison with [NMSLIB](https://github.com/searchivarius/nmslib) v1.6 hnsw, one of the best methods available (see [ann-benchmarks](https://github.com/erikbern/ann-benchmarks)) on these datasets.
 In particular, we compared the timing for the construction of full knn-graph from grounds up, and the per-query timing (after building the index).
 We also estimated and compared the memory consumption of the index.

+### Quality Metrtics

+*R@k* is the recall of the 1-nearest neighbor in the top-k results.
+*S@k* is the average cosine similarity of the top-k results concerning the query datapoint.

 **Webspam, Url**

 <img src="https://github.com/RUSH-LAB/Flash/blob/master/plots/webspam_url_table.PNG" width="668" height="85" />